 Within reason, it’s a great idea to include student choice!
 It’s one of the reasons choice boards can be so effective – students like being able to pick!
 I love to give students a choice as to where or what they are researching to help with student buy in.
 I always include a blank poster template for students to add another option, in case there’s a topic they’d like to research that I didn’t think of ahead of time.

 Of course, this is within reason.
 Sometimes they want to research someone who just isn’t appropriate for the setting.
-If you let your students choose, make sure they know that you will approve their choices before they continue with the project!
+If you let your students choose, make sure they know that you will approve their choices before they continue with the Black History Month research project in Spanish class.
+This helps keep the project focused and ensures the content stays relevant and respectful.

 This pre-made research poster template includes the following options: